baumrock/RockDevTools/docs/assets/readme.md

 This will force RockDevTools to recreate all asset files even if no changes have been made.

+If you want to check wheter certain files are watched or not the easiest way to find out is to check out the list on the module config screen.

-Another helpful feature is to dump the list of added files to the TracyDebugger bar:
+Another option is to dump the list of added files to the TracyDebugger bar:

 ```php
 $devtools->assets()